RTEMS/rtems-docs/eng/test-framework.rst

 With the test suite configuration you can specifiy the test suite name, the put character handler used the output the test report, the initial verbosity, the monotonic time provider and an optional set of test suite actions.
+Only the test runner calls the put character handler, other tasks or interrupt handlers write to a buffer which is emptied by the test runner on demand.
+You have to specifiy this buffer in the test configuration.
 The test suite actions are called with the test suite name for test suite run events (`T_EVENT_RUN_INITIALIZE` and `T_EVENT_RUN_FINALIZE`) and the test case name for the test case events (`T_EVENT_CASE_EARLY`, `T_EVENT_CASE_BEGIN`, `T_EVENT_CASE_END` and `T_EVENT_CASE_LATE`).